VILLASframework/documentation/node/Guide.md

 | `villas node`		| The VILLASnode deamon. |
 | `villas test-cmp` 	| Compare _sample_ files. |

-A complete reference of all available options for those tools can be found at the @ref node-usage page.
+A complete reference of all available options for those tools can be found on the @ref node-usage page.

 # Lab assignments {#node-guide-labs}

-To get you started quickly, we prepared a series of small demos which you can yourself.
+To get you started quickly, we prepared a series of small demos which you can try yourself.

 All configurations files are available here: <https://villas.fein-aachen.org/doc/etc/>